Andrampa/DIEM_API/README.md

 # DIEM_API
-This repository contains Python scripts for automating the Data In Emergencies (DIEM) monitoring surveys retrieval.
-Fore more information, visit https://data-in-emergencies.fao.org/
+This repository contains Python scripts for automating the retrieval of survey data from the Data In Emergencies (DIEM) monitoring system.
+For more information, visit https://data-in-emergencies.fao.org/